zbynekdrlik/abl-touchosc/README.md

 - Built for professional audio workflows
 - Inspired by the need for sophisticated multi-instance control
+- Return track support added to fill a gap in AbletonOSC
 - Thanks to the TouchOSC and AbletonOSC communities

 ---

-**Current Status**: Production ready with automatic startup refresh and all core controls working perfectly.
-Ready for scaling to multiple track groups.
+**Current Status**: Production ready with automatic startup refresh, all core controls working perfectly, and full return track support.
+Ready for scaling to multiple track groups including returns.

 For development documentation and future plans, see the [docs](docs/) directory.